maxsnew/IO/README.md

 Design and Implementation
 -------------------------
-The basic IO construct is a free monad, as inspired by the [IOSpec](http://hackage.haskell.org/package/IOSpec) haskell library.
+The basic IO construct is a free monad, inspired by the [IOSpec](http://hackage.haskell.org/package/IOSpec) haskell library.
 Building something of type `IO a` makes an IO program that can be run by a runtime system, yielding an `a`.
 The `run` function in